axelerant/docker-behat/README.md

 # docker-behat
-Docker image based on ubuntu to with phantomjs and dependencies for behat
+Docker image based on ubuntu with phantomjs and dependencies for behat